-We decided to get off the ferry and bimble on the Pier Head for a bit.
-The ramp up from the jetty is steep, ask for assistance if you need it.
+We decided to get off the ferry and bimble on the Pier Head.
+The ramp-up from the jetty is steep.
+Ask for assistance if you need it.
 I managed it, but it wasn’t easy.

-It was time to head home, here’s my first ever attempt at making a video, aptly named “The Leaving of Liverpool”.
+It was time to head home.
+Here’s my first attempt to make a video aptly named “The Leaving of Liverpool”.

 Ferry Cross The Mersey

-We’ve been on the ferry plenty of times, but never as a tourist.
-It really is one of those must-do things when you visit Liverpool, 600,000 visitors a year can’t be wrong.
+We’ve been on the ferry plenty of times, but never as tourists.
+It is one of those must-do things when you visit Liverpool.
+Six hundred thousand visitors a year can’t be wrong.

-We highly recommend the river cruise, access is generally fine, but check before you visit if you need a push.
+We highly recommend the river cruise.
+Access is generally acceptable but check before visiting if you need a push.